Fast reconstruction of degenerate populations of conductance-based neuron models from spike times: Results

-as a whole (for example, through the support of a learned joint distribution) leading to methods that are slow, data-intensive and hard to train, especially because $\mathcal{G}$ is of high-dimensionality.

-In this work, to overcome the limitations of existing methods, we adopt an intermediate strategy that neither infers a single solution nor attempts to directly learn the full high-dimensional solution space.
-Our approach divides the problem into two parts and leverages intermediate low-dimensional representations of CBMs called dynamic input conductances (DICs) (see Materials and Methods) \cite{drionDynamicInputConductances2015, fyonDimensionalityReductionNeuronal2024, fyonReliableNeuromodulationAdaptive2023}.
+While existing methods either infer a single solution or attempt to learn the full high-dimensional solution space directly (see Introduction), we adopt an intermediate strategy.
+This strategy divides the problem into two parts and leverages intermediate low-dimensional representations of CBMs called DICs (see Materials and Methods) \cite{drionDynamicInputConductances2015, fyonDimensionalityReductionNeuronal2024, fyonReliableNeuromodulationAdaptive2023, fyon2024neuromodulation}.
 For any CBM, we can analytically construct a DIC representation determined by:

-where $S$ is the sensitivity matrix determined by the CBM, and $g_\text{DICs}(V) : V \mapsto \mathbb{R}^3$ provides a low-dimensional equivalent of the high-dimensional conductance vector $\bar{g}$.
-Importantly, only the DIC values evaluated at a specific potential, the threshold potential $\Vth$ (see Materials and Methods), are sufficient to capture most of the spontaneous activity associated with a given CBM \cite{fyonDimensionalityReductionNeuronal2024, drionDynamicInputConductances2015}.
-The three components of the DIC representation correspond to distinct timescales of the membrane dynamics (see Materials and Methods), giving rise to three separate DIC curves: the fast component $g_\text{f}(V)$, the slow component $g_\text{s}(V)$, and the ultra-slow component $g_\text{u}(V)$.
+where $S = \frac{\partial g_{\text{DICs}}}{\partial \bar{g}},$ is the sensitivity matrix determined by the CBM as in~\cite{fyonDimensionalityReductionNeuronal2024}, and $g_\text{DICs}(V) : V \mapsto \mathbb{R}^3$ provides a low-dimensional equivalent of the high-dimensional conductance vector $\bar{g}$.
+Importantly, the DIC curves evaluated at a specific potential, the threshold potential $\Vth$, are sufficient to capture most of the spontaneous activity associated with a given CBM~\cite{fyonDimensionalityReductionNeuronal2024, drionDynamicInputConductances2015}.
+The threshold potential corresponds to the voltage at which the neuron is maximally sensitive to changes in its conductance parameters (see Materials and Methods).

+The three components of the DIC representation correspond to distinct timescales of the membrane dynamics, giving rise to three separate DIC curves: the fast component $g_\text{f}(V)$, the slow component $g_\text{s}(V)$, and the ultra-slow component $g_\text{u}(V)$.
 Each curve captures the influence of ionic conductances acting on its respective timescale.
-This reduces the dimensionality of the degenerate solution space $\mathcal{G}^*(x)$ to just three scalars, providing a compact summary of all conductance configurations that produce similar firing activity \cite{fyonDimensionalityReductionNeuronal2024}.
+Because these curves evaluated at a single characteristic voltage are sufficient to capture most of the spontaneous activity (Eq.~\ref{eq:dics_mapping}), the full conductance space effectively reduces to just three scalars, providing a compact summary of all conductance configurations that produce similar firing activity.

-Leveraging this intermediate representation, our approach proceeds in two steps (Fig~\ref{fig:fig_pipeline_intro}).
-First, we learn a mapping from observed spike times $x$ to the corresponding DIC values:

-enabling parameter inference in a tractable, low-dimensional space by inferring the left-hand side, $g_\text{DICs}(\Vth)$, of relation (\ref{eq:dics_mapping}).
-Second, given a predicted DIC vector, we generate valid CBM conductance vectors $\bar{g}$ that are compatible with these DIC values:

-thus recovering diverse, biologically plausible instances of the original high-dimensional model and generating solutions of relation (\ref{eq:dics_mapping}).